thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 - Explain why automated tests are important.
 - Explain what test-driven development is.
 - Explain why test-driven development is important.
-- Use test-driven development to unit test software with Mocha and Chai.
+- Use test-driven development to write unit tests.

 ## What's an automated test?